ismaelucky342/code_env_tools/README.md

 - **Git Info**: Shows available Git utils aliases and their descriptions.
 - **Git Purge**: Uninstalls all Git utils and removes associated aliases.
 - **Git Clone All**: Clones all public repositories from a specified GitHub user.
-- **Git Delete All**: Deletes all cloned git repositories in all folders and subfolders.
+- **Git Clean All**: Deletes all cloned git repositories in all folders and subfolders.
 - **Set Nvim Raw**: Installs Neovim without plugins.
 - **Set Nvim Plugins**: Installs Neovim plugins and advanced configuration.
 - **Set Nvim All**: Installs Neovim and plugins.